Instruments

 ROSA (ARC, QUEEN'S UNIVERSITY BELFAST)

 The Rapid Oscillations in the Solar Atmosphere instrument is a high-cadence, high-efficiency solar imaging instrument.
 Designed by the Astrophysics Research Center at Queen's University Belfast in Northern Ireland, ROSA consists of six cameras, each sensitive to a different wavelength band.
-ROSA is capable of a cadence greater than 30 fps, and is capable of extremely high resolution, corresponding to a spatial scale ranging from 84-158 km in the solar atmosphere.
+ROSA is capable of a cadence greater than 30 fps, and is capable of extremely high resolution, corresponding to a spatial scale ranging from 52-98 miles (84-158 km) in the solar atmosphere.

 More ROSA information and publications